 What is your inspiration?

-The must-try dish on your menu?
+Must-try dish on your menu?

-Can you sum up your cooking style in three words?
+Sum up your cooking style in three words?

 Local produce to eat now?

-Do you prefer to eat in or out?
+Do you prefer to eat in/out?

 Top tip for budding chefs?